 We call this person the export charge payer.

 The export charge payer pays directly to Wine Australia.
-Wine Australia collects the charge and then pays that amount to us.
+Wine Australia collects the charge and pays that amount to us.

 Rates